Looking to incorporate in Oklahoma? Rocket Lawyer can show you how to set up your Oklahoma corporation

 Although it’s not the most enjoyable part of owning a business, you must pay taxes for your new corporation.
 Before you start doing business, you must apply to the IRS for an EIN, an employer identification number.
 An EIN is the equivalent of your company's Social Security number.
 Rocket Lawyer has more information about the actual tax structures of S corporations and C corporations.

 Corporate Record Keeping and Filing Requirements

 Oklahoma does not require that corporations create records like bylaws and meeting minutes to maintain your corporate status.
 However, it’s recommended that you keep these documents regardless of whether they’re required by the state.
 They help protect the legality of your corporate status.
-Rocket Lawyer can help you prepare both
+Rocket Lawyer can help you prepare both corporate bylaws

-, and can give you a comparison of
+, and can give you a comparison of bylaw requirements

-meeting minutes requirements
+and meeting minutes requirements

 from state to state.